Battle of Mezőlivádia: Background

 Meantime, the Romanian forces in the area had been severely reduced.
 At the beginning of September, the Romanian units in the area comprised the bulk of General Culcer's 1st Army: the 2nd, 11th and 12th Divisions.
 However, following the Romanian defeat in the Dobruja, the 2nd and 12th divisions were transferred to the south.
 The transfer of Culcer's two divisions started before 9 September.
-On the 9th, Major Radu R. Rosetti from the Romanian headquarters stated to General Andrei Zayonchkovski - the Russian commander in Dobruja - that the 2nd and 12th Divisions "were coming from Transylvania".
+On the 9th, Major Radu R. Rosetti from the Romanian headquarters stated to General Andrei Zayonchkovski — the Russian commander in Dobruja — that the 2nd and 12th Divisions "were coming from Transylvania".
 The remaining 11th Division in the Petrozsény sector was commanded by General Ioan Muică.

 Battle

 The area around Petrozsény was the first location of any military or commercial value to fall into Romanian hands.
 This region contained valuable coal mines, whose output was vital for the Hungarian railway system.
 Thus, it was also the scene of the first Central Powers counterattack, on 8 September.
-Despite the arrival of German reinforcements - all of the 187th Regiment of the 187th Division, minus the regiment's III Battalion - the Austro-Hungarian commander "inexplicably" ordered a retreat.
+Despite the arrival of German reinforcements — all of the 187th Regiment of the 187th Division, minus the regiment's III Battalion — the Austro-Hungarian commander "inexplicably" ordered a retreat.
 Thus, the Romanians had little difficulty repulsing this first Central Powers counterattack against their invasion of Austro-Hungarian Transylvania.
-The Germans and Austro-Hungarians subsequently returned in good order to Puj, where they remained unhindered for several days.
+The Germans and Austro-Hungarians subsequently returned in good order to Puj (Pui), where they remained unhindered for several days.
 The Romanians, following up on their success, gained further ground, along with 305 prisoners, 2 guns and some machine guns.
 By 12 September, Romanian outposts advanced as far as Puj.
 According to post-war Austrian military maps, the Central Powers front on 14 September ran just outside Puj, immediately to the northwest of the village.
 By 12 September, three-fourths of the distance between the Transylvanian border and the vital junction of Hátszeg (Hațeg) had been covered by the Romanians.